-Monetary benefits during the period of maternity or parental exemption from work/care for the child amounts to €217.
+Monetary benefit during the period of maternity or parental exemption from work/care for the child amounts to 217€.

-The Child's Allowance Act sets forth the entitlement conditions for means-tested benefit payments and people who may be granted that right.
+The Child's Allowance Act sets forth the entitlement conditions for means-tested benefit payments and persons who may be granted that right.
 The entitlement conditions for children's allowance are equal for all categories of beneficiaries.

-The pronatal benefit for the third and fourth child may be granted to the children's allowance beneficiary only if the beneficiary is exercising the right to allowance for three of four children in the amount of €65 per child.
+The pronatal benefit for the third and fourth child may be granted to the children's allowance beneficiary only if the beneficiary is exercising the right to allowance for three of four children in the amount of 65€ per child.

 The fact that most Croatian families choose simultaneous fulfillment of the roles of parenthood and labour force participation, and that most parents work, points to the importance of pre-school care.

 The Law on Nannies was adopted with the aim of improving extrainstitutional forms of assistance for the family.
-As a result of the perceived need, such form of child care was legally regulated in order to provide children and parents professional and high-quality service, and to make it possible for nannies to work in accordance with the law.
+As a result of the perceived need, such form of child care was legally regulated in order to provide children and parents professional and high-quality service, and to make it possible for nannies to work in accordance with the.
 The adoption of the Law on Nannies was the basis for the creation of a transparent and legally safe system as well as for the professional and responsible provision of services.

 In Croatia, there are family centres providing counselling services and assistance to families and individuals.
 The importance of family centres lies in conducting activities aimed at raising the quality of life of children, youth and families as well as at promoting family values and responsible parenthood.

-The Foundation awards grants in cash and in kind, or grants the use of cultural, educational, recreational, sports and similar programmes for families and children.
-The Foundation also grants scholarships to students attending public colleges and to pupils in secondary education.
+The Foundation awards grants in cash and in kind, or grants the use of cultural, educational, recreational, sports and similar programmes.
+The Foundation also grants scholarships to students attending public colleges and to pupils during secondary education.

 The information in the country profile was last updated in February 2014.